-By working together, we create a vibrant Ohio through a strong, equipped and more profitable tourism industry.
+By working together, we create a vibrant Ohio through a strong, equipped and more profitable travel industry.

 The Ohio Travel Association is the leading voice and shepherd of the industry, and its members include all who care about a thriving leisure and business tourism economy, including those who conduct business directly with our guests, suppliers to those who service guests, and businesses throughout a community who benefit from increased traveler spending and a strong and positive Ohio image.

 Employees throughout member organizations are involved and active, from front-line employees who recognize their important roles in the industry and who are launching their careers, to CEOs who count on the Ohio Travel Association to speak up for their business interests.
 Because it shares the passion and mission of the industry it serves, the Ohio Travel Association is strong, better equipped and sustainable, allowing it to respond to industry challenges and opportunities in professional, dynamic and unepected ways to achieve industry success.

 The Ohio Travel Association Strategic Plan was developed following a November 2012 board retreat, review of membership surveys and conversations with industry members throughout the state.
 The draft plan was presented to Ohio Travel Association members in early spring 2013.

 Ohio Travel Association board members must be OTA members.
 They may represent destination management organizations (CVBs), lodging facilities, restaurants, tour operators, receptive operators, step-on guides, attractions, museums, festivals, events, transportation companies or tourism industry suppliers.
 Interested in serving the industry as a member of the Ohio Travel Association board?
 Check out the OTA Board Leadership Packet for details.
 Please contact Melinda Huntley, OTA Executive Director, at email@example.com with any questions.

 Election is held at the 2017 Ohio Conference on Travel, taking place Oct.
 30 - Nov.
 1, 2017.